whugue/dsp/03-command_line.md

 1) mkdir -p dir 1/dir 2: Make nested directory (2 in 1).
 Use -p option to create multiple (nested) directories in one command!
 2) cd .. : Move UP a directory.
 Use ../.. to move up multiple directories

-3) ls path: Prints contents of directory at path within working directory. (ls alone prints WD contents).
+3) ls path: Prints contents of directory at path within working directory (ls alone prints WD contents).
 4) rmdir dir: Delete directory.
 DIR MUST BE EMPTY!
 5) rm -rf dir: Delete directory and all contents.
 Directory does not have to be empty.
 6) mv file path: This is command is terribly named.
 It does not move the file, it merely renames it.